-editors address concerns about incomplete reporting.
-The STROBE (Strengthening the Reporting of Observational Studies in Epidemiology) statement, first published in 2007 and again in 2014,^{5-7} provided a similar framework for observational studies.
+Initially used for intervention (clinical trial) assessments, the CONSORT (Moher et al., 2001; Schulz et al., 2010) and REFLECT statements (O'Connor et al., 2010; Sargeant et al., 2010) were developed to create an experimental and reporting framework for randomized controlled trials and to help authors, reviewers and editors address concerns about incomplete reporting.
+The STROBE (Strengthening the Reporting of Observational Studies in Epidemiology) statement, first published in 2007 and again in 2014 (von Elm et al., 2007; Vandenbroucke et al., 2007, 2014), provided a similar framework for observational studies.
 In this document, we provide the rationale behind the revision of STROBE for use in veterinary research and examples of data reporting under the revised guidelines.
-Although much of the STROBE material is directly relevant to veterinary studies, animal health investigations have sufficient unique features to warrant publishing a set of veterinary-investigatorspecific guidelines (JVIM_14575 "Methods and Processes of Developing the Strengthening the Reporting of Observational Studies in Epidemiology-Veterinary (STROBE-Vet) Statement" undergoing proofing).
+While much of the STROBE material is directly relevant to veterinary studies, animal health investigations have sufficient unique features to warrant publishing a set of veterinary-investigator-specific guidelines (reference Process document).
 For example, multiple levels of organization are common in animal populations, and observational studies should account for this when reporting results.
 Given the importance of population structures when interpreting results, this issue features prominently in the STROBE-Vet extension.

 Omission or unclear reporting of important details is a common problem in all types of research reports.
-Some omissions can seriously limit the utility of the research by either hiding limitations or creating unwarranted doubt about the studies' conclusions.
-These omissions, in turn, increase research wastage.^{8-13} Study results are usually used by people other than the manuscript authors to make decisions.
+Some omissions can seriously limit the utility of the research by either hiding limitations or creating unwarranted doubt about the study conclusions These omissions, in turn, increase research wastage (Fanelli, 2013; Al-Shahi Salman et al., 2014; Chan et al., 2014; Ioannidis et al., 2014; Macleod et al., 2014; Moher et al., 2016).
+Study results are usually used by people other than the manuscript authors to make decisions.
 Hence, these users need as much information as possible to judge the validity of the results.
 Reporting guidelines are designed to reduce critical omissions by providing a checklist of important items to include in the report.
-Checklists improve author, editor, and reviewer compliance with respect to what information should be included in a comprehensive report, making them valuable researchreporting tools.^{14,15}
+Checklists improve author, editor and reviewer compliance with respect to what information should be included in a comprehensive report, making them valuable researchreporting tools (Haynes et al., 2015; Kim et al., 2015).

-How to Use This Document
+How to Use this Document

-Each item is presented in the same manner: first the item number (1-22) with subdivisions and a description of the item, followed by examples that illustrate the reporting approach for the item and a discussion of the rationale for their inclusion.
-Ideally, the examples chosen would illustrate all of the key concepts and only those concepts.
+Each item is presented in the same manner: first the item number (1 to 22) with subdivisions and a description of the item, followed by examples that illustrate the reporting approach for the item and a discussion of the rationale for their inclusion.
+Ideally, the examples chosen would illustrate all of the key concepts, and only those concepts.
 However, it was not always possible to identify such specific real-world examples from the veterinary literature.
 The working group decided not to use human healthcare or hypothetical examples.
 As a consequence, the examples sometimes include additional examples or several examples were needed to illustrate the key concepts.
 When the explanation for an item was the same as that reported in the original STROBE publication, we used the material ad verbatim, with permission from the original authors.
 Examples of poorly reported items were not included due to space considerations and the consensus that their inclusion would not substantially increase understanding or adoption of the guidelines.
 A table with the STROBE-Vet checklist is included at the end of this document (Table 1).